 - While the cake is baking, place the hazelnuts in a food processor and grind them until they're small crumbles.

 - Place the ground hazelnuts in a short, wide bowl or on a baking sheet.
 Set aside.

 - Place the sugar and water in a sauce pan over medium heat.
-Stir intermittently until it is fully dissolved and the color is like honey.
+Stir intermittently until it is fully dissolved and the color is like honey or a little darker.

 - Pour the sugar evenly over the hazelnuts and stir quickly before it cools and hardens.

 - Return the nuts with the sugar to the food processor and pulse until there are no more large chunks.

 - Heat up the heavy cream and remove it just before boiling.
 SLOWLY pour over the chocolate while stirring.

 - Stir until the chocolate is silky smooth, then add 1 cup of the hazelnut praline.

 - Set aside and allow the ganache to cool.

 - Place the butter in the bowl of an electric mixer and use the whisk attachment to beat the butter on medium-high speed for 3-4 minutes, until the color turns to a pale yellow, scraping the edge of the bowl half way through.